-Looking for trip planning information?
+Looking for field trip planning information?
 Try the sidebar on the left or click here.

 Blair is one of five Outdoor and Environmental Education Centres in the Waterloo Region District School Board.
-The property is 10 hectares of field, forest and wetland and features Blair Creek, a Class 1 cold water stream, as its focal point both aesthetically and ecologically.
+The property is 24 acres of field, forest and wetland and features Blair Creek, a Class 1 cold water stream, as its focal point both aesthetically and ecologically.

 Nathan Mantey, OCT